Ao-27/Project1_Group1_HousingMarket/README.md

     Despite these limitations, we proceeded to work with the available data and attempted to draw conclusions related to the market.

     However, the inadequacy of the data led us to inconclusive findings concerning the stories we intended to communicate about the market.
 Nonetheless, during our analysis, we did come across intriguing observations worth considering, particularly in light of the impact of Covid-19 on the real estate market.

+### Conclusion:
+    Throughout our analysis, we have adhered to a meticulous and data-driven approach, navigating through the complexities of the housing market with precision and finesse.
+Our primary focus has been on providing you with insights that can empower your investment choices and enhance your understanding of the market dynamics.

 ### References:
 ### Statistic Canada